iterative/dvc.org/content/docs/command-reference/get-url.md

 the downloaded data.
 If an existing directory is specified, then the file or directory will be placed inside.

-DVC supports several types of (local or) remote locations (protocols):
+DVC supports several types of (local or) remote data sources (protocols):

 | Type      | Description                  | `url` format example                          |
 | --------- | ---------------------------- | --------------------------------------------- |